Axlfc/UE5-python/README.md

 Save and close the .env file.

-That's it, now after opening a new terminal just type **chatGPT** in the terminal.
+That's it, now after opening a new terminal just type **chatGPT** in the console.

 ## chatBot manual installation